hamotime/azure-network-protocols/README.md

 - Back in the Windows VM ping the Linux VM.
 You will see IN Wirehsark "No response found!" messages to the ping requests.
 Also observe the "Request timed out" messages in command line or Powershell.
 This demonstrates that we successfully created a virtual firewall rule to block incoming ICMP traffic to the Linux VM.
 - Open NSG of the Linux VM in Azure and delete the block ICMP rule that we created.
 Click the trash can icon that is next to it to delete it.
 - Go back to the Windows 10 VM and ping the Linux VM.
 Observe Wirehsark and you should see request and reply communication between the two VMs again.
 You should also see successful replies from the Linux VM in Powershell from the ping request.
 We can successfully communicate with the Linux VM again over ICMP.
+- You can stop the packet capture and close Wireshark.
 </p>
 <p>
 <img src="https://i.imgur.com/oA2Dyma.png" height="80%" width="80%" alt="Configuring a Firewall Steps"/>